Lasagne alla Bolognese: The Recipe

 The Grand Finale: Assembling the Lasagne

 To compile the lasagne, take a rectangular baking dish and spread a little béchamel sauce on the bottom.
 Then place a layer of pasta sheets, a layer of ragù and a sprinkling of Parmigiano.
-Repeat for 4 or 5 layers, finishing with layer of ragù with a generous topping of Parmigiano.
+Repeat for 4 or 5 layers, finishing with a layer of ragù with a generous topping of Parmigiano.
 (At this point the lasagne can be covered in plastic wrap and kept in the refrigerator until ready to bake; bake within 24 hrs).

 Preheat the oven to 200°C (180°C fan oven) and cook the lasagna for about 20-25 minutes.
 It is ready when the top layer is golden and slightly crunchy.